transcovo/go-chpr-middlewares/README.md

 ## Configuration

-For development purpose, set the following environment variable to bypass the authentication process:
+For development purpose, set the following environment variable to bypass the authentication and authorization process:

 ```export IGNORE_AUTH=true```